HL7/US-Core/source/pages/_includes/us-core-careteam-search.md

 #### Mandatory Search Parameters:

-The following search parameters, search parameter combinations and search parameter [modifiers], [comparators] and [chained parameters] SHALL be supported.  the  modifiers, comparators and chained parameters that are listed as optional SHOULD be supported.:
+The following search parameters, search parameter combinations and search parameter [modifiers], [comparators], [chains] and [composites] SHALL be supported.  the  modifiers, comparators, chains and composites that are listed as optional SHOULD be supported.:

 1. **SHALL** support searching using the combination of the **[`patient`](SearchParameter-us-core-careteam-patient.html)** and **[`status`](SearchParameter-us-core-careteam-status.html)** search parameters: